tscanlin/developers.optimizely.com/src/content/android/code-samples/index.md

 *Coming soon!*

-We are working on a number of code samples that you can use soon!
+We are working on a number of code samples that you can use soon.